photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 !!! note ""
     It's not possible to **change the initial password** via `PHOTOPRISM_ADMIN_PASSWORD` after PhotoPrism has been started for the first time.
-You may run `docker-compose exec photoprism photoprism reset` in a terminal to reset your index database for a clean start.
+You may run `docker-compose exec photoprism photoprism reset` in a terminal to reset your database for a clean start.

 The port and other basic settings may be changed in `docker-compose.yml`.
 Remember to stop and re-create the container whenever configuration values have been changed: